Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/essay.md

 **A methodological guide for evaluating writing systems, notation systems, encodings, standards, tools, datasets, research proposals, and infrastructure claims**

+This framework carries the critical-method claim for the review series: signed-language writing work should be evaluated at the layer it actually claims to solve.

+The governing principle is:

+> A system must be evaluated at the level it claims to operate on.

+The purpose is direct:

+- identify what a source is trying to do
+- preserve what it gets right
+- separate insight from overextension
+- distinguish layer-level success from full-path adequacy
+- identify what remains unresolved
+- and judge claims at the level where they actually belong

-This framework evaluates work on signed-language writing without collapsing different kinds of problems into one another.
+The framework evaluates work on signed-language writing without collapsing different kinds of problems into one another.

 It is designed for work on: